BY KENNETH TODD, PE

 About the Author

-Kenneth Todd is a licensed Professional Engineer in Florida.
+Kenneth Todd was a licensed Professional Engineer in Florida.
 He retired as water resource manager for Palm Beach County where he was responsible for coordinating water-resource efforts with county department and other government agencies.
-Mr. Todd is serving his second term on the Florida Board of Professional Engineers and is Board Chair for 2018-19.
-The author would like to thank Don Ditzenberger, PE, FES Historian, for providing some of the material used in this article.
+Mr. Todd served two terms on the Florida Board of Professional Engineers and was Board Chair for 2018-19.
+Mr. Todd died in 2023.